Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	}
 }
 ```
+---v
+### 📁 Configuring LocationToAccountId with xcm-builder

-2. `ChildParachainConvertsVia`: A structure that allows to convert the child parachain multilocation into an account of the form `b'para' + para_id_as_u32 + trailing 0s`
+3. `ChildParachainConvertsVia`: A structure that allows to convert the child parachain multilocation into an account of the form `b'para' + para_id_as_u32 + trailing 0s`

-3. `SiblingParachainConvertsVia`: A structure that allows to convert the sibling parachain multilocation into an account of the form `b'sibl' + para_id_as_u32 + trailing 0s`
+4. `SiblingParachainConvertsVia`: A structure that allows to convert the sibling parachain multilocation into an account of the form `b'sibl' + para_id_as_u32 + trailing 0s`

 ```rust
 fn convert_ref(location: impl Borrow<MultiLocation>) -> Result<AccountId, ()> {